Whereiswendy/nosql-challenge/README.md

     2. Use `update_many` to convert `RatingValue` to integer numbers.

 ## Part 3: Exploratory Analysis
+*Eat Safe, Love* has specific questions they want you to answer, which will help them find the locations they wish to visit and avoid.
 Use `NoSQL_analysis_starter.ipynb` for this section of the challenge.

 Some notes to be aware of while you are exploring the dataset: